Winford Bilingual primary school in Haarlem offers a totally immersive, dual language education in Dutch and English.

 Our classrooms are designed to encourage all our students to be independent and to move at their own pace as much as possible.
 In our approach to teaching and learning, we incorporate the Montessori philosophy.
 In this way we try to encourage a love of learning in each child and a curiosity about the world around them that we hope will last for the rest of their lives.

 Our classrooms are a reflection of the global environment that exists within the Amsterdam community.
 We feel children learn best when they are given opportunities for success through interaction with their peers and the adults around them.
 We strive to promote a sense of community through mixed age groups in each classroom, where children work, play and eat meals together.
-We serve both international and Dutch students to make our school not only bilingual in language but culturally immersive.
+We serve both Dutch and international students, making our school not only bilingual in language but culturally immersive.

 Why Bilingual Education?